 Using cautious language actually strengthens your argument.

-In much academic writing, the following sorts of absolutist phrases are avoided: always, forever, all, absolutely, never, none.
+In much academic writing, the following absolutist phrases are usually avoided: always, forever, all, absolutely, never, none.

 Across a range of disciplines, phrases are used to show some caution (sometimes called tentative phrases).
 These phrases can be used to avoid unreasonable certainty in your own statements and opinions, and you can also use these phrases when interpreting and analysing your readings.